 How to Use the Custom Watercolor Scanned Brush

-So we’ve gone through the process of taking a real-life brush stroke and turning it into a digital brush, but how do we go about using it?
+So we’ve gone through the process of taking real-life watercolor brush strokes and turning them into a digital brush, but how do we go about using it?

 Well, it’s really simple.
 Just select it from within the Brushes panel and then use the Paintbrush Tool (B) to draw the desired brushstrokes.
 That's all the trick in how to paint in Illustrator!

 Unfortunately, since we’re using an image, we can’t change the colors of the watercolor paintbrush.
 On the other hand, if we need to change some of the other settings like its Direction, you can easily do that by double-clicking on it from within the Brushes panel and carrying them out from within the Art Brush Options window prompt.

 4. How to Create a Custom Watercolor Brush Using the Image Trace Function